openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/console.rst

 You can also use SCP to copy files to and from the OVMS v3 VFS.

-A note about OpenSSH: with version 6.6, cipher aes128-cbc has been disabled by default and needs to be enabled manually, either on the command line:
+A note about OpenSSH: with version 6.6 (or later), cipher aes128-cbc has been disabled by default and needs to be enabled manually, either on the command line:

   ``ssh -c aes128-cbc user@ip``